This article was updated on September 1, 2022

 - Develop a reward system - Earning your first paying customer is an exciting step for you and your business, but how can you start to build customer loyalty?
 Encourage repeat cleanings, for example, by offering a free week of cleaning whenever someone books your services as a bundle.

-- Build your online presence – Build your audience and boost your bookings by tapping into the power of social media.
-Position yourself as an expert in the field and give your target audience a reason to hire your services by sharing posts that feature professional cleaning tips and savvy hacks for home organization.
+- Build your online presence - Build your audience and boost your bookings by tapping into the power of social media.
+Position yourself as an expert or cleaning authority in the field and give your target audience a reason to hire your services by sharing posts that feature professional cleaning tips and savvy hacks for home organizations.

 Cultivate a cleaner community with Nextdoor